-- 1. It will provide coverage for many preventive health care services, especially for low-income women and children; - 2.
+- 1. It will provide coverage for many preventive health care services; - 2.
 By covering individuals slightly above the federal poverty index, it will address many health disparities which are directly associated with poverty and low-income; and - 3.
 It will help avoid the cost-shifting that occurs, as low-income, uninsured people turn to local governments and nonprofits for their health care.